Course Structure

 User-Defined Types50 minutes

-• Day 2 Morning (2 hours and 10 minutes, including breaks)
+• Day 2 Morning (2 hours, including breaks)

 SegmentDuration